 If your authorization rates are low, you’re missing out on revenue that could be the difference between the success and failure of your business.
 Customers can reattempt payment, but a decline could be enough to dissuade them from making the transaction entirely.

-Authorization rates have a part of the control, and there are many steps you can take to improve them.
+Authorization rates are a part of the control, and there are many steps you can take to improve them.
 Here’s how:

-Digital wallet payments like Apple and Google Pay generally have higher rates of acceptance than other methods.
+Digital wallet payments like Apple Pay and Google Pay generally have higher acceptance rates than other methods.
 That’s because they rely on factors like biometric data to verify the cardholder, resulting in easier and more accurate authorization.
+So it’s wise to offer them to your customers as payment methods.

 Optimize your payment flow